jpikl/cfxnes/dbg/README.md

-# CFxNES Debugger
+# CFxNES Dbg

-Tool for debugging of NES ROM images using the [CFxNES emulator](../README.md).
+Tool for debugging of NES ROM images.

 ## Usage